Qualifying for the HSNCT

 Invitations Are Not Guaranteed Spots

-If a NAQT State Championship/Qualifier is officially the championship for two (or more) states, then the top not-yet-qualified finisher from each state will receive an invitation
+If a NAQT State Championship/Qualifier is officially the championship for two (or more) states, then the top not-yet-qualified finisher from each state will receive an invitation.

-, as will the top small school from each state (assuming a median finish or better).
 In addition, each state’s champion will receive a reserved berth.
 For these purposes, the District of Columbia counts as a state.

 Beginning February 1 of each year, NAQT accepts “wildcard” applications from schools that did not qualify under the above criteria but whose teams have demonstrated a high quality of play in academic competition throughout the year.
 Particular consideration will be given to schools that, for geographical reasons, had difficulty attending NAQT tournaments.
 NAQT will begin contacting wildcard teams whose applications have been accepted after February 1.